vk-cs/docs-public/docs/en/main/manage/monitoring/monitoring-start/mon-setup-new/mon-setup-new.md

 1. When creating a VM, activate the “Enable monitoring” item.
     1. This item is available only for VMs based on Linu family OS, only from VK CLoud public images.
 2. Wait for the VM to be created.
-3. Go to the Monitoring service.
+3. Go to the “Monitoring” service.
 4. Create a new dashboard.
     1. Select a visualization type.
     2. Select a standard service type/Namespace.